 The timer on the card is activated the first time you board city transport and place it on a validation sensor.
 A green light will appear on the validator, indicating a successful capture of your card information.
 You must place your card on the validator every time you board public transit.
 The 7-Colinas and Viva Viagem cards can be recharged after their time has expired, and this will save you the €0.50 fee for a new card.

-7-Colinas Card
+Navegante Card

 Bus validator